8 Best Travel Pillows for Domestic and International Flights

 If you are organized, before your flight, you’ll be aware of the best flight tips for long-distance trips.

 However, no matter how many activities you’ve planned for your international flight, at some point, you are likely to want to doze off.
 When you do, you’ll need a pillow you can snuggle into that doesn’t give you post-flight neck cramp.
+It can also be useful in cases of flight delays where you need to get comfortable in the airport.
+In that case remember that you can claim airline compensation.

 Travel Pillow Checklist